 Under extenuating circumstances (e.g., documented serious illness), a student who has not completed all requirements of a course may request a grade of I (Incomplete).
 The student and faculty member, in consultation with the student's Program Director, must complete an Incomplete Grade Agreement and submit the completed form to the Director, Academic Affairs, before the last day of the course.
-The student will be allowed to complete and submit remaining coursework within six weeks of the end date of the course.
-At the time of the deadline listed on the agreement, the final grade will be calculated based on the assignments submitted.
+If approved, the student will be allowed to complete and submit remaining coursework within six weeks of the end date of the course.
+At the time of the deadline listed on the agreement, the final grade will be calculated based on the coursework submitted.
 For a deadline beyond the six-week timeline, Associate Dean, Academic Affairs, approval is needed.
+Previous Incomplete grades will be considered in the decision whether to approve an Incomplete Grade Agreement.

-If a student does not register for one or more courses in their first trimester, and/or they do not successfully complete (earn a B- or higher) the course(s) in their first trimester, the student is at risk of dismissal from the program.
+If a student does not register for one or more courses in their first semester, and/or they do not successfully complete (earn a B- or higher) a course(s) in their first semester, the student is at risk of dismissal from the program.